Multi-GPU Quantum Circuit Simulation and the Impact of Network Performance: Methods

 A common mistake for beginners with MPI in Python is implementing all MPI tasks competing to write to the same file.
 In the QED-C benchmarks, for example, it is necessary to protect the downloading of HamLib data so that only a single MPI leader performs the download, using synchronization and broadcast so that other MPI tasks don't proceed until the data is available.
 Of course, the same issue will occur with output intended for the screen.
 For the QED-C benchmarks, we were able to use a minimally invasive approach by redirecting the output of all but one MPI task:

+Care must be taken with MPI parallelization to assert that random number generation produces the same result on all MPI tasks in cases where these numbers can impact the simulated circuit and parametrization.
+In general, it is expected that all tasks invoke CUDA-Q calls with the same parameters, and behavior otherwise is undefined and might be difficult to debug at runtime.
 A final important implementation note is the use of synchronization for benchmarking.
 That is, we enforce a barrier before starting timing so that statistics are not influenced by implicit synchronization over variable startup costs or conditional execution.

-MPI support has been added to a subset of the QED-C benchmarks, and we are currently expanding.
+Our inclusion of stubs for parallel operations in the QED-C benchmarks, along with use of the mpi4py Python module and cuQuantum plugins for MPI support, allows for simple interoperability with CUDA-Q across systems with or without MPI or different implementations of MPI prior to ABI standardization.
+Additionally, the approach should ease the transition to future support for alternative communication libraries.
+We have added support for a subset of the QED-C benchmarks and are expanding.
+Support is currently limited to CUDA-Q. With expanded support, another concern is interoperability across different simulation frameworks.
+While we expect this to be largely transparent for frameworks using cuQuantum as a backend, multi-GPU parallelization choices for other backends could force more significant changes.
+However, we expect these to be minor compared with the larger effort required to consistently generate quantum circuits across frameworks with significant differences in programming, compilation, and execution models.

 In order to exploit low-level optimizations for NVLink in cuQuantum, the CUDA-Q environment variable \lstinline[breaklines=true, basicstyle=\ttfamily]|CUDAQ_GPU_FABRIC| can be used to specify the network configuration.
 This can be set to \lstinline[breaklines=true, basicstyle=\ttfamily]|NONE| if NVLink is not available, \lstinline[breaklines=true, basicstyle=\ttfamily]|NVL| if intranode NVLink is available, \lstinline[breaklines=true, basicstyle=\ttfamily]|MNNVL| for running within a single MNNVL domain, or a number that specifies the size of MNNVL domains.
 The latter can be used, for example, when running across multiple NVL72 racks where some communication must involve InfiniBand.